 - Biased/subjective form of education

-In terms of storytelling, there are only two kinds of context: narrative context and non-narrative context.
+In terms of storytelling, there are only two kinds of context: narrative and non-narrative.
 The former gives us information on the story and the latter gives us information on everything outside of the story.

 Narrative context is everything that explains “what’s going on” in a story.
-Take a comedy series like The Office for example: there are a lot of moments in the show that wouldn’t make sense without context -- and there just so happens to be a video that explores The Office “out of context.”
+Take a comedy series like The Office for example: there are a lot of moments in the show that wouldn’t make sense without contextual information — and there just so happens to be a video that explores The Office “out of context.”

-Even the most ardent fans of The Office may find themselves asking “what in the world is going on?” when presented with these clips out of context.
-On social media channels, moments from film and television are often presented out of context -- like this screengrab from The Good Place:
+Even the most ardent fans of The Office may find themselves asking, “what in the world is going on?” when presented with these clips out of context.
+On social media channels, moments from film and television are often presented like this — like this screen grab from The Good Place.

 In a sense, out of context moments have become a type of humor in and of themselves.
 But it’s important that we also consider how information outside of the narrative may influence our feelings on the story.